Vincent Massey Secondary School: Campus

 Located in the heart of the South Windsor neighbourhood, the campus sits on approximately five acres of land.
 The school's front doors are located along Liberty Street, while its rear is located near Norfolk Street.
 The rear of the campus features an athletic field and an oval track.
-The building itself has two gyms, a weight room, a workout room, a library housed in a circular building, a moderately sized cafeteria, a wood shop, a metal shop, as well as several classrooms and offices for students and staff.
+The building itself has two gyms, two floors, a weight room, a workout room, a library housed in a circular building, a moderately sized cafeteria, a wood shop, a metal shop, as well as several classrooms and offices for students and staff.
 In the spring and summer months of 2017, the cafeteria and the closed swimming pool were renovated into 6 new classrooms and a larger cafeteria to make room for the growing number of students.

 Academics

 In the Fraser Institute's 2014 Report Card on Ontario's Secondary Schools, Vincent Massey was ranked at 48 out 740 secondary schools in Ontario in terms of academic performance.
 From 2009-2014, Massey ranked on average at 91 out of 691 in the Fraser Institute's report cards.
 As of 2022, the school now ranks at 111 out of 739 Ontario secondary schools.

 Vincent Massey is one of the three schools within Windsor that offers the Advanced Placement program for senior students.
 The school also offers an Enriched program, which offers Science, Math, and English courses at a higher level of difficulty than traditional Ontario academic courses.

 Massey has been known for its strong mathematics program and its excellent performance on University of Waterloo's CEMC-administered Pascal (9th Grade), Cayley (10th Grade), Fermat (11th grade) and Euclid (12th grade) mathematics contests.
 It also competes in other Canadian and American mathematics competitions, such as the American Mathematics Competitions and the American Invitational Mathematics Examination (AIME).